uchihamadara37/NotesApp/README.md

 ## Getting Started

+First, don`f forget to make your own config Firebase for clientSide and FirebaseAdmin to server side within .env.local file

-First, run the development server:
+Then if you have finished your modul install, run the development server:

 ```bash
 npm run dev